mongodb/docs/source/reference/glossary.rst

       operation.

    Global Lock
-      A :term:`lock` that prevents all operations.
+      A :term:`lock` that prevents all other operations for the duration of its existence.

    read-lock
       A :term:`lock` that prevents write operations while a read